 Trail Conditions & Maintenance: Operators agree to report trail conditions and trail abuse to appropriate regulatory agencies.
 Operators agree to educate guides on basics of trail maintenance standards to adequately detect emerging issues of erosion and damage.
-Operators using public trails agree to annually dedicate at least one paid day for at least one guide to support a trail maintenance project, led by the agency or Sitka Trail Works.
+Operators using public trails are encouraged to annually dedicate at least one paid day for an employee to support a trail maintenance project, led by the agency or Sitka Trail Works.